douban/dpark/README.md

 $ python wc.py -m host[:port]
 ```

-See examples/ for more examples.
+See examples/ for more use cases.

 Some more docs (in Chinese): https://github.com/jackfengji/test_pro/wiki

 DPark can run with Mesos 0.9 or higher.

-If $MESOS_MASTER is set, you can use a shortcut and run DPark with Mesos just by typing
+If a `$MESOS_MASTER` environment variable is set, you can use a shortcut and run DPark with Mesos just by typing
 ``` bash
 $ python wc.py -m mesos
 ```

-$MESOS_MASTER can be any scheme of Mesos master, such as
+`$MESOS_MASTER` can be any scheme of Mesos master, such as
 ``` bash
 $ export MESOS_MASTER=zk://zk1:2181,zk2:2181,zk3:2181/mesos_master
 ```

-In order to speed up shuffing, you should deploy Nginx at port 5055
+In order to speed up shuffling, you should deploy Nginx at port 5055
-for accessing data in DPARK_WORK_DIR (default is /tmp/dpark), such as:
+for accessing data in `DPARK_WORK_DIR` (default is `/tmp/dpark`), such as:

 ``` bash
         server {